Alemkhan/table-reservation/README.md

 ##Prerequisites

-Create .env file in root directory and add following values:
+Create .env file in both directories and add following values:
 ```dotenv
 POSTGRES_URI=postgres://<username>:<password>@127.0.0.1:5432/<db_name>
 SESSION_SECRET=<any secret>
 ```
+(databases should be different)

 Manually give admin role to certain user that is admin
 ```postgresql